HarvestHub/GardenHub/README.md

 ## Local development

-You will need [virtualenvwrapper](http://virtualenvwrapper.readthedocs.io/en/latest/), git, and Python 3 installed.
+You will need [virtualenvwrapper](http://virtualenvwrapper.readthedocs.io/en/latest/), git, lessc, and Python 3 installed.

 ```
 # Clone the repo